Charles and Ray Eames: Early Use of Plywood

+The Eameses began exploration into bent plywood as early as 1941, seeing the potential of a lightweight and low-cost material.
+However, manufacturers lacked the capacity to bring their ideas to life.
+In 1942, the Eameses built a plywood-curing oven, named Kazam!, in their apartment.
+From Kazam!, they produced their first bent-plywood seat shell.

-In addition to their initial attempts in the molding of plywood into functional furniture, the Eames' developed a leg splint for wounded soldiers during WWII.
-This was in response to the war's medical officers in combat zones reporting the need for improved emergency transport splints.
-The Eames' created their splints from wood veneers, which they bonded together with a resin glue and shaped into compound curves using a process involving heat and pressure.
+In late 1941, the Eameses began developing a leg splint for wounded soldiers during WWII.
+This was in response to medical officers in combat zones reporting the need for improved emergency transport splints.
+The splints needed to be lightweight, stackable, and tightly support the form of the human leg without cutting off circulation.
+Using a mold from Charles's leg, they set about applying their experiments in bent-plywood to the use-case of splints.
+The Eameses created their splints from wood veneers, which they bonded together with a resin glue and shaped into compound curves using a process involving heat and pressure.
 With the introduction of plywood splints, they were able to replace problematic metal traction splints that had side effects of inducing gangrene due to impairment of blood circulation.
 The US navy's funding for the splints allowed Charles and Ray to begin experimenting more heavily with furniture designs and mass production.

+In 1942 and 1943, the Eameses also experimented with large, bent-plywood sculptures as a way of testing the limits of the technology and experimenting with new forms.

-Furniture design
+Domestic furniture design

 Eames products were manufactured on Washington Boulevard until the 1950s.
 Among the many important designs originating there are the molded-plywood DCW (Dining Chair Wood) and DCM (Dining Chair Metal with a plywood seat) (1945); Eames Lounge Chair (1956); the Aluminum Group furniture (1958); the Eames Chaise (1968), designed for Charles's friend and film director, Billy Wilder; the Solar Do-Nothing Machine (1957), an early solar energy experiment for the Aluminum Corporation of America; and a number of toys.

+Office furniture design

+The Eames lounge chair designed in 1956 for Herman Miller quickly became a prototype for ergonomic furniture.
+As with their earlier molded plywood work, the Eames' pioneered technologies, such as using fiberglass as a materials for mass-produced furniture.
+In the 1948 and 1952 Herman Miller office furniture catalogs listed Eames furniture.
 Herman Miller officially relocated the tooling and resources for the mass production of Eames designs to its headquarters in Zeeland, Michigan in 1958.
-Herman Miller, along with their European counterpart Vitra, remain the only licensed manufacturers of Eames furnitures and products.
+Herman Miller, along with their European counterpart Vitra, remain the only licensed manufacturers of Eames furniture and products.